-You had better study tonight or you might fail the test.
 He had better go home now or he will be in trouble!

+Use Should to offer advise

+Should means...it would be a good idea.

-- You should eat something you are hungry.
+You should eat something you are hungry.

-- You should read a book and turn off the television.
+You should read a book and turn off the television.

-- They should stop being so loud.
+They should stop being so loud.

-- We should have a party at the beach.
+We should have a party at the beach.

+Could or might are more gentle than should....

-- You could read a book.
+You could read a book.

-- They might like the movie.
+They might like the movie.

-- We could buy some candy.
+We could buy some candy.

-- I might play basketball.
+I might play basketball.

-- He could win your blue marble.
+He could win your blue marble.

-LONG FORM REDUCTION SHORT FORM She made a lot of friends. lot of → lotta She made a lotta friends.
-He had lots of problems. $lots\ of \rightarrow lotsa$ He had lotsa problems.
-He wasn't able to relax. $to \mathop{\rightarrow} ta$ He wasn't able ta relax.
-Could you help me with this? $couldyou {\to} cudja$ Cudja help me with this?
-I'll see you later. $you \rightarrow ya$ I'll see ya later.
-Do you know her? $her \rightarrow er$ Do you know er?
-Do you know him? $him \mathop{\rightarrow} im$ Do you know im?
-I was hurt and angry. and \rightarrow n I was hurt n angry.
+LONG FORM REDUCTION SHORT FORM She made a lot of friends. $lotof{\to}lotta$ She made a lotta friends.
+He had lots of problems. $lots \ of \rightarrow lots a$ He had lotsa problems.
+He wasn't able to relax. $to \rightarrow ta$ He wasn't able ta relax.
+Could you help me with this? could you $\rightarrow$ cudja Cudja help me with this?
+I'll see you later. you → ya I'll see ya later.
+Do you know her? her → er Do you know er?
+Do you know him? $him \rightarrow im$ Do you know im?
+I was hurt and angry. and $\rightarrow$ n I was hurt n angry.